molitio/molitio-web-engine/packages-utils/molitio-wiki/development/ResourceHubApi.md

         *   Sets the `YARN_CACHE_FOLDER` environment variable.
         *   The `CMD` instruction starts the API using `yarn workspace @molitio/resource-hub-api start`.

+*   **`SleepingDragonUI.Dockerfile` (planned):**
+    *   This will be a multi-stage Dockerfile for the NextJS application.
+    *   **Builder Stage:**
+        *   Uses a `node:current-alpine3.19` image as the base.
+        *   Copies the project context and installs dependencies.
+        *   Builds the NextJS application optimized for production.
+        *   Generates static assets and server-side rendering components.
+    *   **Runtime Stage:**
+        *   Uses a `node:current-alpine3.19` image as the base.
+        *   Copies the built NextJS application from the builder stage.
+        *   Exposes port `3000` for web traffic.
+        *   Configures gRPC client settings to communicate with the Resource Hub API.
+        *   The `CMD` instruction starts the NextJS server.

 ### Running Locally

 To run the environment locally: